abhishek-kumar-code/Redfish_Public/Specification.md

 ###### Array of references to related resources

-A reference to a set of zero or more related resources is returned as an array of JSON objects whose name is the name of the relationship.
-Each member of the array is a JSON object containing a single [resource-identifier-property](#resource-identifier-property) whose value is the URI of the referenced resource.
+A reference to a set of zero or more related resources is an array of JSON objects.
+The name of this reference is the name of the relationship.
+Each member of the array is a JSON object that contains a single [resource-identifier-property](#resource-identifier-property).
+The member's value is the URI of the referenced resource.

 ```json
 {